-Afshin Pashaei: Power System Expert, Network Development, National Grid UK.
+Afshin Pashaei is a Power System Expert, Network Development, National Grid UK.

 Cornel Brozio works in the Network Planning & Regulation section of SP Energy Networks.
 Cornel started his career in Eskom’s generation business before returning to the University of Stellenbosch for doctoral studies.
 He joined National Grid in 1999 and moved to SP Energy Networks in 2003, where he headed up a team responsible for a broad range of network analysis and simulation activities.
 Cornel has contributed to a range of transmission projects, including HVDC and series compensation schemes.
 Recently, he was part of the team that prepared the RIIO-T2 business plan for SP Transmission.
 Cornel is a visiting professor at the University of Strathclyde and is member of the IET and the IEEE.